paskaromandevima/front-end-challenge/README.md

+# COMMENTS
+- I've decided to display appointments only with the status "ACTIVE"
+- Rest of the code improvements and refactoring require a bit more time.
+We can discuss all improvements during the interview

+# TASK
 # Eugene's front-end developer challenge
 Welcome to the front-end coding challenge.
 We use this challenge to help guide our technical interview where we'll have an awesome geek-out about the ins and outs of React.
 Things to keep in mind before you start:
 - Please don't spend more than 4 hours on this project, if you're getting stuck on something then feel free to skip it and we can chat through it during the interview.